Community Association of PSR (CAPSR)

 CAPSR Council’s mission is to serve as the organizing and facilitating body within the PSR community by:

-- facilitating communication between various members of the PSR community, particularly among students and between students and PSR's administration and faculty and staff;
+- facilitating communication between various members of the PSR community: particularly among students and between students and PSR's administration, faculty, staff and Board;

 - strengthening the bonds between members of the PSR community through community oriented activities and events;